-- (a) The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be $18 \,\mu g/L$ (daily maximum limit) and $9 \,\mu g/L$ (monthly average limit).
+- (a) The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be 17 $\mu$ g/L (daily maximum limit) and 7 $\mu$ g/L (monthly average limit).
 These limits are below the minimum quantification level (ML) of the most common and practical EPA approved CLTRC methods.
-The department has determined the current acceptable ML for total residual chlorine to be 130 $\,\mu g/L$ when using the DPD Colorimetric Method #4500 CL G. from Standard Methods for the Examination of Waters and Wastewater.
+The department has determined the current acceptable ML for total residual chlorine to be 130 $\mu$ g/L when using the DPD Colorimetric Method #4500 CL G. from Standard Methods for the Examination of Waters and Wastewater.
 The permittee will conduct analyses in accordance with this method, or equivalent, and report actual analytical values.
 The minimum quantification level does not authorize the discharge of chlorine in excess of the effluent limits stated in the permit.
-Measured values greater than or equal to the minimum quantification level of $130 \,\mu g/L$ will be considered violations of the permit and values less than the minimum quantification level of $130 \,\mu g/L$ will be considered to be in compliance with the permit limitation. - (b) Disinfection is required during the recreational season from April 1 through October 31.
-Do not chlorinate during the non-recreational months and an actual analysis for TRC and Dissolved Oxygen (DO) is not necessary. - (c) Do not chemically de-chlorinate if it is not needed to meet the limits in your permit. - (d) If no chlorine was used in a given sampling period, an actual analysis for TRC is not necessary.
-Simply report as "AG Conditional Monitoring Not Required This Period" for TRC in the eDMR system.
+Measured values greater than or equal to the minimum quantification level of 130 $\mu$ g/L will be considered to be in compliance with the permit limitation. - (b) Disinfection is required year-round.
+Do not chlorinate during the non-recreational months and an actual analysis for TRC and Dissolved Oxygen (DO) is not necessary. - (c) Do not chemically de-chlorinate if it is not needed to meet the limits in your permit. - (d) If no chlorine was used in a given sampling period, an actual analysis for TRC and Dissolved Oxygen (DO) is not necessary.
+Simply report as "AG Conditional Monitoring Not Required This Period" for TRC and DO in the eDMR system.